stoive/YJunction/README.md

 Dunno.
 Has it?

+More broadly, YJ has been inspired by [CommonJS Promises](http://wiki.commonjs.org/wiki/Promises), though is not totally conformant (not that I could comprehend what passes as conformant from said linked docs).
+The Promises concept has been expanded with `emit` to allow forking, `when` to allow joining, ans `save` and `load` to allow externalisation of sync functionality.
+One could potentially wrangle YJ to conform to a CommonJS Promises proposal; the interfaces defined here aren't really set in stone yet.

 # It's only a couple of hundred lines.
 You've hardly done anything!

 I know, isn't it great!?